-Step 5: Pour, or spoon, the mixture into your chosen jar.
-Ensure you’re using glass or coated/cosmetic grade aluminum, or you can use a PET plastic (ordinary plastic is not suitable).
+- Pour, or spoon, the mixture into your chosen jar.
+Ensure you’re using glass or coated/cosmetic grade aluminum, or you can use a PET plastic (ordinary plastic is not suitable).1 Cosmetic Jar

 A DIY Eye Serum That Also Works Way Better Than Eye Cream

 Much like the butter, the lack of water here allows you to keep using the same one for up to a year.
-This also means we don’t need a preservative, which is always a must when we’re talking about eye care.
+This also means we don’t need a preservative!

 - So let’s talk about what goes into this magical elixir.
 The carrier oils, Avocado, and Kukui Nut are chosen for their ability to quickly sink into the skin, whilst simultaneously care of aging and dry skin.
 They’re pretty fabulous oils, and you can read more about them here.

 - Neroli essential oil is a fabulous ingredient for any skin care product.
 It helps to rejuvenate the skin, as well as restoring the elasticity that we lose as we get older.
 It also has a fabulous way of encouraging the growth of new skin cells.